 Priority Issue The OSC will improve its case management and adjudicative processes through more transparent policies, practices and procedures and more timely issuance of its orders, decisions and reasons Action Plan/ Next Steps a.
-Continue the implementation of its Electronic Case Management System and Hearing system and use of technology to enhance accessibility for respondents and the public by holding electronic hearings Implement and monitor adherence to its internal guideline for the timely release of decisions within six months
+Continue the implementation of its Electronic Case Management System and Hearing system and use of technology to enhance accessibility for respondents and the public by holding electronic hearings b.
+Implement and monitor adherence to its internal guideline for the timely release of decisions within six months c.
+Adhere to newly adopted Case Management Practice Directive regarding a new Case Management Timeline for Enforcement Proceedings Success Measures/ The Electronic Case Management and Hearing System will be implemented and monitoring of issues and enhancements to the newly designed system will be made as appropriate

-Priority Issue The OSC will improve its case management and adjudicative processes through more transparent policies, practices and procedures and more timely issuance of its orders, decisions and reasons c.
-Adhere to newly adopted Case Management Practice Directive regarding a new Case Management Timeline for Enforcement Proceedings Success a.
-The Electronic Case Management and Hearing System will be implemented and monitoring of issues and enhancements to the newly designed system will be made as appropriate Measures/ Expected Outcomes Improved access to the tribunal.
-The efficiency and timeliness of tribunal adjudicative hearing and deliberation processes will be improved.
-Decisions will be released within six months Cutoonies c.
+Expected b.
+Improved access to the tribunal.
+The efficiency and timeliness of tribunal adjudicative hearing Outcomes and deliberation processes will be improved.
+Decisions will be released within six months c.
 The Tribunal will monitor the implementation of its newly adopted Case Management Timeline for Enforcement proceedings, and address arising issues